MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-API-connection.md

    3. Open `.fx/states/state.{env}.json` and note the value of `clientId` under `fx-resource-aad-app-for-teams` property.
 It's the application client ID.

-   4. Get grant admin consent for the required applicaton permission.You'll need your application client ID. for more information,see [grant admin consent](/azure/active-directory/manage-apps/grant-admin-consent#grant-admin-consent-in-app-registrations).
+   4. Grant admin consent for the required application permission, for more information, see [grant admin consent](/azure/active-directory/manage-apps/grant-admin-consent#grant-admin-consent-in-app-registrations).

+   > [!NOTE]
+   > For application permission use your client ID.